-The US Department of Treasury Payroll Protection Program (PPP) borrower information and Ioan application is now available online.
-This is a Small Business Administration (SBA) Ioan program with a feature which allows for partial Ioan forgiveness, available to small businesses and non-profit organizations.
+The US Department of Treasury Payroll Protection Program (PPP) borrower information and loan application is now available online.
+This is a Small Business Administration (SBA) loan program with a feature which allows for partial loan forgiveness, available to small businesses and non-profit organizations.
 This is a time-sensitive program with lending offered through an approved SBA lender.